jphong125/stellaapic/Writerside/topics/Bonus-Win.md

 Using this method a Lucky Monaco system will send to Casino Operator winning result of all rounds played on Free Round Bonus. **Casino Operator will change a player balance in appliance with this request and will return an updated balance.**

-Important:The call is idempotent, i.e. sending result again with the same reference number creates only one transaction.
+Important : The call is idempotent, i.e. sending result again with the same reference number creates only one transaction.

 ## API URL

-Requested bonus API URL will be notified individually, for security reasons.
+Requested bonus win API URL will be notified individually, for security reasons.

 ### Parameters